Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster: Theorems -- : percolation for large times

 \begin{lemma} Let $\epsilon>0$.
-There exists $R>0$ and $t>0$ such that for any couple of nearest-neigbours $(x,y)\in \bbZ^d \times \bbZ^d$, $\P(X_{(x,y)}=1)\geq 1-\epsilon$. \end{lemma} The proof of Lemma \ref{lem:perc_cgmodel} is deferred to the end of this section.
-We first show how one may deduce the existence of a percolation phase from it. \begin{proof}[Proof of the existence of a percolation phase] Note that if $(x,x')$ and $(y,y')$ is a couple of nearest-neighbour points in $\bbZ^d$ such that $\{x,x'\}\cap \{y,y'\} = \emptyset$, then $X_{(x,x')}$ and $X_{(y,y')}$ are independent.
+There exists $R>0$ and $t>0$ such that for any couple of nearest neigbours $(x,y)\in \bbZ^d \times \bbZ^d$, $\P(X_{\{x,y\}}=1)\geq 1-\epsilon$. \end{lemma} The proof of Lemma \ref{lem:perc_cgmodel} is deferred to the end of this section.
+We first show how one deduces the existence of a percolation phase from it. \begin{proof}[Proof of the existence of a percolation phase] Note that if $(x,x')$ and $(y,y')$ is a pair of nearest neighbour points in $\bbZ^d$ such that $\{x,x'\}\cap \{y,y'\} = \emptyset$, then $X_{\{x,x'\}}$ and $X_{\{y,y'\}}$ are independent.
 Therefore, the coarse-grained percolation model is a $2$-dependent percolation model.
-Thus, Theorem 0.0 of Liggett, Schonmann and Stacey \cite{LSS97} yields that we may bound the coarse-grained percolation model from below by Bernoulli bond percolation, whose parameter, say $p^*$, can be chosen to be arbitrarily close to $1$, when $\P(X_{(x,y)}=1)$ is sufficiently close to $1$.
+Thus, Theorem 0.0 of Liggett, Schonmann and Stacey \cite{LSS97} yields that we may stochastically minorate the coarse-grained percolation model by a Bernoulli bond percolation model, whose parameter, say $p^*$, can be chosen arbitrarily close to $1$, provided $\P(X_{\{x,y\}}=1)$ is sufficiently close to $1$.
 Let $ p_c(\bbZ^d)$ be the critical percolation parameter for Bernoulli bond percolation.
 Then, by Lemma \ref{lem:perc_cgmodel}, there are $R_0>0$ and $t_0>0$ such that $p^* > p_c(\bbZ^d)$ for all $R\geq R_0$ and $t\geq t_0$.
 In that case, the coarse-grained model percolates, and so does $\cO_t$. \end{proof}

-Consequently, it remains to prove Lemma \ref{lem:perc_cgmodel}.
-For that we need an additional lemma.
-It states that the probability that two independent Brownian motions, starting at points $x,y\in\R^d$ have a non-empty intersection up to time $t$ increases, when we move the starting points towards each other.